ras44/uplifteval/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Replaced dontrun with donttest.

+## Resubmission
+This is a resubmission.
+In this version I have:

 * Use only undirected quotation marks ('python pylift') in Description text.